 In March 2020, during the start of the pandemic, we had to pivot our RAW Luncheons from in-person gatherings and take our program virtual.
 Thankfully, this approach allowed us to reach a greater span of people to continue spreading the message of hope in recovery.
 While we have returned to in-person RAW Luncheons, our previous RAW Connection Calls are available for you to watch and enjoy.

-RAW Luncheons are an opportunity for Gateway staff, participants, volunteers, and community members by sharing a nice meal, listening to a recovery speaker, and sharing resources.
+RAW Luncheons are an opportunity for Gateway staff, participants, volunteers, and community members to come together and share resources, a nice meal, and stories of recovery.
 Those that attend express they feel seen, hopeful, and a necessary part of something deeply important.
 Our RAW Luncheons are not like a meeting, but an experience.
 Follow us on Facebook or subscribe to our mailing list (coming soon!) to receive updates and registration information to our upcoming luncheons.

 In 2019, Life.Church chose Gateway as one of its mission partners, stating a commitment to provide relief and restoration to its community through volunteerism and corresponding funds, believing that we can do infinitely more together than we can apart.
 This partnership allowed Gateway to develop a Volunteer Program that welcomes both Life.Church participants and non-affiliated community members alike to serve and make a long lasting impact on Gateway’s people and programs for generations to come.

 Why Volunteers Matter